 Please use the Academy of Finland's online services (link takes you to the online services via the Academy's website) to review applications.
 Both draft reviews and panel review reports are completed in the online services.
-You can access the items of the research plan directly from the corresponding review form questions.
 However, we do expect you to read the full application.
 You can find the review instructions and offline versions of all our review forms under Guides for reviewers on our website.

-7 Responsible science and societal effects and impact
+7 Responsible science